-- · we may not receive an issued patent for any of our patent applications or for any patent applications that we have exclusively licensed; - the pending patent applications we have filed or to which we have exclusive rights may take longer than we expect to result in issued patents; - the claims of any patents that are issued may not provide meaningful protection or may not be valid or enforceable; - we might not be able to develop additional proprietary technologies that are patentable; - the patents licensed or issued to us or our collaborators may not provide a competitive advantage; - · patents issued to other parties may limit our intellectual property protection or harm our ability to do business; - · other parties may independently develop similar or alternative technologies or duplicate our technologies and commercialize discoveries that we attempt to patent; and - \cdot $\,$ other parties may design around technologies we have licensed, patented or developed.
+- · we may not receive an issued patent for any of our patent applications or for any patent applications that we have exclusively licensed; - the pending patent applications we have filed or to which we have exclusive rights may take longer than we expect to result in issued patents; - the claims of any patents that are issued may not provide meaningful protection or may not be valid or enforceable; - · we might not be able to develop additional proprietary technologies that are patentable; - the patents licensed or issued to us or our collaborators may not provide a competitive advantage; - · patents issued to other parties may limit our intellectual property protection or harm our ability to do business; - other parties may independently develop similar or alternative technologies or duplicate our technologies and commercialize discoveries that we attempt to patent; and - · other parties may design around technologies we have licensed, patented or developed.

 We also rely on trade secret protection and confidentiality agreements to protect our interests in proprietary know-how that is not patentable and for processes for which patents are difficult to enforce.
-We cannot be certain that we will be able to protect our trade secrets adequately.
+We cannot be certain that we will be able to protect our trade secrets and proprietary know-how adequately.
 Any disclosure of confidential data in the public domain or to third parties could allow our competitors to learn our trade secrets.
+There can be no assurance that any confidentiality agreements that we have with our employees and consultants will provide meaningful protection for our trade secrets and confidential information or will provide adequate remedies in the event of unauthorized use or disclosure of such information.
+Accordingly, there also can be no assurance that our trade secrets will not otherwise become known or be independently developed by competitors.
+Enforcing a claim that a party illegally disclosed or misappropriated a trade secret can be difficult, expensive, and time-consuming, and the outcome is unpredictable.
+In addition, trade secrets may be independently developed by others in a manner that could prevent legal recourse by us.
+If any of our confidential or proprietary information, such as our trade secrets, were to be disclosed or misappropriated, or if any such information was independently developed by a competitor, our competitive position could be harmed.
 If we are unable to adequately obtain or enforce proprietary rights we may be unable to commercialize our products, enter into collaborations, generate revenues or maintain any advantage we may have with respect to existing or potential competitors.